josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_fisher_fork_theory.md

-# 🧠 Fisher fork theory
+# 🧠 Fisher Fork Theory
 *Affective capture, metadata fog, and the emotional governance of resistance*

 ---